KipJM/blackmacro-hardware/README.md

 perfectly aligned on top of the MT6701 magnetic encoder with the correct air gap.
 Unfortunately this means the push button functionality is not present, but you can add this feature back by replacing the standoffs with stiff springs.

+There are two solder jumpers letting you select how the motor controller chip should be activated.
+Use a soldering iron and a bit of solder, swipe right to bridge the connection, swipe left to break the connection. **You should only have one connected at a time.**
+I recommend setting it to SIG, if set to 3V3, the motor driver will stay on as long as there's power, and the MCU cannot command it to go to sleep through the SIG pin.

 ## Base board
 ![base_sch.png](promo/base_sch.png)